 Each cook may bring one assistant, who is admitted free.
-All other guests must purchase tickets online.
-All other guests must purchase tickets online.
-During the vent, guests at the event they vote for their favorite dishes and chef’s serving area décor using their smartphone.
+All other guests must purchase tickets either online or at the door.
+During the event, guests vote for their favorite dishes using their smartphone.

 The overwhelming success of MEN WHO COOK has always been driven by the tremendous spirit, camaraderie and enthusiasm displayed by our amateur chefs.
 I thank you in advance for your participation, and I look forward to seeing you for a fun and profitable fundraising night.